dmhuehol/palmerpenguins-classifiers/README.md

 # palmerpenguins-classifiers

-This repository contains Google Colab notebooks to demonstrate applying different machine learning methods for classification tasks in Python.
+This repository contains notebooks to demonstrate applying different machine learning methods for classification tasks in Python.
 They use the Palmer Penguins dataset ([Horst et al. 2022](http://doi.org/10.32614/RJ-2022-020)) of penguin measurements taken from the Palmer Archipelago in Antarctica between 2007 and 2009.
 Algorithms trained on these measurements can predict the species of penguin for a given sample.
 [<img src="images/horst_penguins.png" alt="Artwork by @allison_horst showing the Palmer Penguins" width="600"/>](https://github.com/allisonhorst/palmerpenguins)
 *The three species of penguins in the dataset (artwork by @allison_horst)*